dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```

 ### runInference()
-The most important fucntion in LiteUseCase.
+The most important function in LiteUseCase.
 It defines how to perform the inference with the models.
-You can use models created by createModels() here to perfom the core action in your case.
+You can use models created by createModels() here to perform the core action in your case.

 If you only have a single model in the use case, you can directly retrieve it by shortcut member **defaultModel**: